ExoCTK/exoctk/docs/tutorials/exoctk.PhaseConstraintCalculator.rst

 Performing calculations with Period: 0.941452419, t0: 2458002.354726, ecc: None, omega: None degs, inc: None degs.
 MINIMUM PHASE: 0.8276740668009621, MAXIMUM PHASE: 0.8719319239435721``

 Note how they are only slightly differnt than the ones retrieved from exo.MAST!
 One important detail in the above calculation, is that the time-of-transit center is of no use in phase-space because, by definition, for APT this is at phase equals 1.
-This means one could put any place-holder value for :math: `\mathcal t0`, and the calculation would result in the exact same values:
+This means one could put any place holder value for :math:`\mathcal t0`, and the calculation would result in the exact same values:

 .. code-block:: python